mehdihosseinimoghadam/MehdiHosseiniMoghadam.github.io/_pages/cv.md

 ======
 *  2018-2021: Co-founder (Kouventa A.I.)
 *  2018-2021: A.I.
 Reasercher and developer (Kouventa A.I.)
-  * Duties included: Dialogue Management, ASR, TTS
+  * Duties included: Dialogue Management, Intent Classification and suggestion

 Skills